yoshihikosuzuki/ant-asm-workflow/README.md

       - `scaffolds.pb.unreliable.bed`: Regions not supported by HiFi reads
     - `09-telomere/scaffolds.telomere.bed`: Long tandem arrays of telomeric motifs

-## [Suppl.
-Info] Visual dependencies among the files and commands in the workflow
+## Visual dependencies among the files and commands in the workflow

 ### 1. Assembly and scaffolding